o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-r [REPLACE [REPLACE ...]], --replace [REPLACE [REPLACE ...]]`**

-  Add A->B replacement pairs. ${Name} and all of the other standard Gem replacements are automatically inferred from the Gem name.
+  Add A->B replacement pairs. `o3de` automatically infers `${Name}` and all of the other standard Gem replacements from the Gem name.
 These replacements supersede all inferred replacement pairs.
 For example: `--replace ${DATE} 1/1/2020 ${id} 1723905`.
-This replaces ${DATE} with `1/1/2020`, and  ${id} with `1723905`.
+This replaces `${DATE}` with `1/1/2020`, and  `${id}` with `1723905`.
 Note:  \<GemName> is the last component of the GEM_PATH.
 The following replacement pairs already exist: \<GemName\> -> ${Name}, \<gemname\> -> ${NameLower}, \<GEMNAME\> -> ${NameUpper}.

 - **`-kr, --keep-restricted-in-gem`**

   If true, creates the restricted platforms in the Gem folder.
-If false, creates the restricted files in the restricted folder, located at TEMPLATE_RESTRICTED_PATH.
+If false, creates the restricted files in the restricted folder located at TEMPLATE_RESTRICTED_PATH.
 By default, this parameter is false.

 - **`-kl, --keep-license-text`**

-  If true, keeps the license text (located in the `template.json` file) in the new Gem's `Gem.json` file.
-If false, the license text will not be included.
+  If true, keeps the license text (located in the `template.json` file) in the new Gem's `gem.json` file.
+If false, the license text isn't included.
 By default, this parameter is false.
 The license text is all of the lines of text, starting at {BEGIN_LICENSE} and ending at {END_LICENSE}.

 - **`--system-component-class-id SYSTEM_COMPONENT_CLASS_ID`**

   A UUID that you want to associate the system class component with.
-The default is a random uuid.
-For example, {b60c92eb-3139-454b-a917-a9d3c5819594}.
+The default is a random UUID.
+For example: {b60c92eb-3139-454b-a917-a9d3c5819594}.

 - **`--editor-system-component-class-id EDITOR_SYSTEM_COMPONENT_CLASS_ID`**

   A UUID that you want to associate with the editor system class component.
 The default is a random UUID.
-For example, {b60c92eb-3139-454b-a917-a9d3c5819594}.
+For example: {b60c92eb-3139-454b-a917-a9d3c5819594}.

 - **`--module-id MODULE_ID`**

   A UUID that you want to associate with the module.
 The default is a random UUID.
-For example, {b60c92eb-3139-454b-a917-a9d3c5819594}.
+For example: {b60c92eb-3139-454b-a917-a9d3c5819594}.

 - **`-f, --force`**